XML RSS

 Rhubarb-Mead Recipes

-A rhubarb-mead is just one of the many recipes that use ingredients to determine mead class-type.
+A mead from rhubarb is just one of the many recipes that use ingredients to determine mead class-type.

 Traditionally, meads were only made with honey, water and the natural yeast produced.
 Now, a methaglin mead uses additional ingredients like spices such as vanilla and cinnamon.